rks101/egnet/README.md

 # egnet
 egnet => pronounced as "easy net" shows some tools or utilities for debugging and troubleshooting network connections, adapter, devices, etc.

+Voluntary Disclosure: The output shown for utilities mentioned below is compiled for illustration purpose only.
+You may not find all details in your lab/office/dungeon.

    * [egnet](#egnet)
       * [Network Adapters](#network-adapters)
       * [ifconfig](#ifconfig)